iopsystems/parquet-arrow/README.md

 derived from the CSV header.
 It is assumed that each cgroup metric matches only a single pattern from the additional mappings file.
 If it matches multiple patterns, the first one wins.

+## FromEventCSV
+Converts an event log in a CSV file to a parquet.
+The process is controlled by a configuration file, an example of which is in `examples/from-event-csv.toml`.
+The configuration file specifies the name for the timestamp field in the CSV, along with the fields which act to uniquely identify an instance that the data is associated with (the discriminators), and the metrics to extract and store for each instance.
+Event logs are filtered if a filtering criteria is provided.

+The output parquet file contains a row per (timestamp, instance/discriminators) with the values for all the metrics associated with the instance at that timestamp.
+The file is not ordered on the basis of either timestamp or the instance, however, entries for a single instance should be ordered by timestamp.
+The end output is similar to stacked files from different Rezolus instances, except with potentially multiple instance fields.